bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

 Notes about one-to-one relationships:

 -   <span id="198d">The foreign key should always have a `unique` constraint to prevent duplicate entries.
-In the example above, we wouldn't want to allow multiple projections records for one farm.</span>
+In the example above, we wouldn’t want to allow multiple projections records for one farm.</span>
 -   <span id="25c6">The foreign key can be in either table.
 For example, we may have had a `projection_id` in the `farms` table instead.
 A good rule of thumb is to put the foreign key in whichever table is more auxiliary to the other.</span>
--   <span id="960d">You can represent one-to-one data in a single table _without_ creating anomalies.
+-   <span id="960d">You can represent one-to-one data in a single table *without* creating anomalies.
 However, it is sometimes prudent to use two tables as shown above to keep separate concerns in separate tables.</span>

 ### One to Many Relationships